11611050/Data-Science/README.md

-# 🚀 Sai Prakash Reddy – Data Science Project Portfolio
+# 🚀 Sai Prakash Reddy – Data Science Projects Portfolio

 Welcome to my coding space!
 I'm Sai Prakash, a data enthusiast with a knack for turning complex datasets into clear decisions and business results.
 My work blends statistical rigor with creative problem-solving to unlock value in every project.
 Explore below to see my skills in action across real-world scenarios.